c-rose-g/Data-Visualization-Platform/README.md

 - Vite + React(TS) for fast HMR and type safety
 - Tailwind CSS for utility-first styling and quick interaction
-- Redux Toolkit for lightweight Global state of variables
+- Zustand for lightweight Global state of variables
 - Recharts for customizable charting with built-in animations
   - trade-off: Less low-level control than D3, but faster to implement
 - React Router for client-side routing